An algebraicity conjecture of Drinfeld and the moduli of $p$-divisible groups: Introduction

 \subsection{Method of proof}

 Our proof is geometric in nature.
-Its starting point is the fundamental result of Grothendieck that the stack $\mathrm{BT}_n$ of $n$-truncated Barsotti-Tate groups is a smooth $p$-adic formal Artin stack~\cite{MR0801922}.
-We begin by showing the following analogue of Grothendieck's theorem: \begin{introthm} The assignment\footnote{We write $\mathcal{C}_\simeq$ for the underlying groupoid of any ($\infty$-)category $\mathcal{C}$.}
+Its starting point is the fundamental result of Grothendieck that the stack $\mathrm{BT}_n$ of $n$-truncated Barsotti-Tate groups is a smooth $p$-adic formal Artin stack~\cite{MR0801922}.\footnote{One can circumvent the use of Grothendieck's theorem, and in fact get an alternate proof of it, by making use of the classification results of Lau from~\cite{lau2018divided}.
+See Remark~\ref{rem:mondal_not_needed}.} We begin by showing the following analogue of Grothendieck's theorem: \begin{introthm} The assignment\footnote{We write $\mathcal{C}_\simeq$ for the underlying groupoid of any ($\infty$-)category $\mathcal{C}$.}

 is represented by a smooth $p$-adic formal Artin stack over $\Int_p$. \end{introthm}

 Theorem~\ref{introthm:dieudonne} can be reduced to the assertion that this $p$-adic formal Artin stack---which we will denote for the purposes of this introduction by $\mathrm{Vect}^{\mathrm{syn}}_{\{0,1\},n}$---is canonically isomorphic to $\mathrm{BT}_n$.
 To construct this isomorphism, we need another representability result.